-Many studies available online have shown that to produce 1 kg of high-quality animal protein requires feeding around 6 kg of plant protein to livestock.
+One study has shown that producing 1 kg of high-quality animal protein requires feeding around 6 kg of plant protein to livestock.

-On the scale, this can have a large impact on land and water resources, as well as potential increases in greenhouse gas emissions (source).
+On the scale, this can have a large impact on land and water resources, as well as potential increases in greenhouse gas emissions.

 Protein powders do not have Omega 3 fatty acids